MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 Use the **Wide-Angle Vision Camera** controls to take a black-and-white photo with the camera on Misty's Occipital Structure Core depth sensor.
-![Depth sensor camera controls](../../../assets/images/command_center_wide_angle.png) Follow these steps to take a photo with this camera:
+![Depth sensor camera controls](../../../assets/images/command_center_wide_angle.png)

 Click **Take + Display Photo** to take a picture and display it in your browser, or click **Take + Download Photo** to download the picture to your computer.